Home SUSTAINABILITY Water Stewardship

 Water aspects Our process Relevant water users Our management

-Water Withdrawals To produce our beverages, our breweries source water from various providers, including third-party water utilities, groundwater, and surface water.
-However, water withdrawal for the purpose of exporting to third parties is not included in our reporting scope, as it is not utilized by our own operations within the breweries under consideration. • Local communities
+Water Withdrawals Our breweries withdraw water from various sources, including third-party water utilities, groundwater, and surface water.
+Water withdrawal for the purpose of exporting to third parties is not included in our reporting scope, as it is not utilised by our own operations within the breweries under consideration. • Local communities

 • Water utilities

-Water withdrawal is quantified and documented on a monthly basis for all sites, irrespective of the water source.
-This measurement and reporting process is aligned with crucial production levels and conducted on an eight-hour per shift basis, allowing for continuous benchmarking and necessary corrective actions.
-Additionally, water withdrawals are reported for each individual site based on the specific water sources utilized.
+We quantify and document water withdrawal on a monthly basis for all sites, irrespective of the water source.
+It is aligned with crucial production levels and conducted on an eight-hour per shift basis, allowing for continuous benchmarking and necessary corrective actions.
+Additionally, water withdrawals are reported for each site based on the specific water sources utilised.

 Brewing Operations (Our Operation):

-Water is consumed in our breweries for production and operational purposes.
+Water is utilised in our breweries for production and operational purposes.

 Sanitary Water Use (Our Operation):